loumarven/blogger/README.md

 Visit [this link](https://immense-headland-49798.herokuapp.com/) to view the app.

 Limitations:
-* Extras secion I6 for implementation
+* Extras section I6 for implementation